-If you decide to do a home extension project, you should consider many things.
+If you decide to do a home extension project, you should consider many things including hiring a handyman.
 Prominent issues to consider include the type of home extension structure, the kind of structure that already exists, and if you should extend up or out.
 There is also the budget to think of when taking on a large home extension project.
 In looking into the circumstances surrounding every case, companies and professionals alike have developed diverse and innovative extensions.

 One of the basic questions you’ll need to answer when extending your house is whether you need to extend out or extend up.
 This can be a tricky decision, not only because of space and budget constraints but also because your opinion also comes into the picture.
 Read below for some of the important points to ponder when going for house extensions.

 Home extension pros